 Originally, socialism also resolved to redistribute people back from the cities to the countryside.
 There they could regain the quality of life presumed to have been enjoyed by people before they were forced, by economic circumstances, into the swelling cities to power the factories of capitalism.
 Under socialism, therefore, the dispossessed labourer, for the first time in history, has a share in the ownership of the productive resources of the land within which he lives.
 For the first time since the enslavement of the ancient settler, he actually belongs.
 He has a home.

 The fathers of socialism were noble people.
 Their heart was in the right place.
-Unlike capitalists, who unashamedly condone the pursuit of naked self-interest by ruthlessly exploiting their fellow life-forms, socialists care about others.
+Unlike capitalists, who unashamedly condone the pursuit of naked self-interest by ruthlessly exploiting their fellow beings, socialists care about others.
 Their desire is to see the common inheritance of Planet Earth, plus the labours of those who can labour, applied to the benefit and well-being of all.

 I applaud them.
 When I hear their infamous Battle Hymn - be it by the inimitable Red Army Choir or by a devout socialist folk singer - I am stirred.
 When I read its words - whether the original by Eugene Pottier or a more modern version such as Billy Bragg's - I marvel at its incisive truth.
 It makes the call to a far deeper and more fundamental allegiance than that to any king or country.
 It calls for one's allegiance to humanity itself.

 But socialism has so far failed.
 This is generally because it has been undermined and destroyed by the covert actions of capitalist States, or has become so diluted with the means and methods of capitalism as to be barely recognisable.
 There is, however, a further and more fundamental reason for its failure.